rushi-ghodke/Healthcare-Performance-Dashboard-Power-BI/README.md

-# 🏥 Healthcare Patient Wait Time & Satisfaction Dashboard
+# 🏥 Healthcare Performance Dashboard

 ## 📌 Project Overview
 This project is a Power BI dashboard built to analyze patient wait times, demographics, and satisfaction scores within a healthcare facility.
 It helps identify operational inefficiencies and improve patient experience using data-driven insights.